tomerwi/OfritProject/README.md

-#### comment: Get the most common words (vocabulary size) and build index_to_word and word_to_index vectors.
+####  Get the most common words (vocabulary size) and build index_to_word and word_to_index vectors.
 The input for the RNN are vectors, not Strings, so we create mapping between words and indices.

     vocab = word_freq.most_common(vocabulary_size - 1)